New: API Reference docs are live — integrate Cleanlist enrichment into your apps. View API docs →

 }

-422 validation errors include a structured array describing each invalid field:
+422 validation errors carry a structured array under details.errors describing each invalid field:

 {